This article describes steps one can take to install SonarQube on Ubuntu Linux.

 How to install SonarQube on Ubuntu Linux

 As mentioned above, SonarQube helps developers write clean and better code.
-It is an open-source platform used for inspecting and analyzing code for quality and security best practices.
+In addition, it is an open-source platform for inspecting and analyzing code for quality and best security practices.

 Below is how to install it on Ubuntu Linux.

 SonarQube is built with Jave and requires its JDK installed.
-The open-source version should be great to use with it.
+However, the open-source version should be great to use with it.

 Below is how to install OpenJDK on Ubuntu.